Frequently Asked Questions about the Undergraduate Degree

 22. May I participate in the May graduation ceremony even if I don’t finish my degree program until the Summer Session?

 Officially, students who complete their degrees in Summer Session or December are expected to participate in the graduation ceremony the following May.
 Unofficially, many students participate in the ceremony the preceding May.
 Whether or not your name appears in the commencement program would depend upon the information on your “Grad Check.”
-Pick up a handout from the Peer Advising Office about filing for the grad check.
+Pick up a handout from the Psychology Resource Office (PRO) Office about filing for the grad check.
 The Psychology staff in the main office may add names to the commencement program.
 If you wish to assure that your name will be on the program, stop by the Psychology office (Room 100) early in the Spring semester and ask the receptionist to add your name to the list.

 23. How do I find out about the graduation ceremony?